get_client_info

 Introduction to the mysqli_get_client_info() function

-function is a built-in function in PHP that is used to return the version of the MySQL client library that is currently used by the MySQLi extension.
-This function is useful when you need to know the version of the MySQL client library.
+The mysqli_get_client_info() function is a built-in PHP function that returns the version of the MySQL client library used by the MySQLi extension.
+This function is primarily useful for debugging, verifying library compatibility, or logging environment details.

 How to use the mysqli_get_client_info() function